Confining potential in holographic bottom-up QCD from WKB: Bottom-up approach to D3/D7 model

 \subsection{Holographic spectrum of the Reconstructed Potential}

-Let us focus in this part on the holographic spectrum associated with the potential \eqref{D3_D7-pot} when we consider vector mesons in $s$-wave.
+Let us focus on this part of the holographic spectrum associated with the potential \eqref{D3_D7-pot} when we consider $S$-wave vector mesons.

 As usual in the bottom-up approach, our starting point is to define the geometrical background.
-We will consider this system living in the Poincare patch given by the line element \eqref{AdS-metric}.
-Vector mesons are dual to vector massless bulk fields, obeying the following Lagrangian density:
+We will consider this system to be living in the Poincaré patch, given by the line element \eqref{AdS-metric}.
+Vector mesons in $S$-wave are dual to vector massless bulk fields, obeying the following Lagrangian density \eqref{lagrangian}:

-where $F_{mn}=2\,\partial_{(m}\,A_{n)}$.
-Recall that for $s$-wave vector mesons, the bulk mass is fixed to the zero: $M_5^2\, R^2=0$, since $\Delta=3$, for vector mesons.
+Recall that the bulk mass is fixed to zero for the $S$-wave vector mesons: $M_5^2\, R^2=0$, since $\Delta=3$ in this case.
 Using this Lagrangian and the reconstructed dilaton plotted in Fig. \ref{fig:one}, we can compute the Sturm-Liouville equation \eqref{eq-sch-like}, given by